lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/01basics/basics.rst

 :ref:`basics_out_of_the_box`).
 In the left column, click on *examples*, then *BeagleBone* and then *Black*.
 Several sample scripts will appear.
 Go and explore them.

+.. todo
+   examples are no longer on the board.

 .. tip::